 Pass if:

-You want a big sweet spot:
+You want a faster paddle:

 Paddle Weight